jodawson/cell_seg_tracking_analysis/README.md

 **Flow of code execution**
+- (0) Each image: Within each well across timepoints (DAI0, DAI1, DAI2...) images should be aligned to correct for any major shifts that can occur during         recording.
+This alignment is done in ImageJ using the plugin 'Template Matching'.
+The resulting aligned images **should replace** the original images       in the parent folder.
+To perform alignment processing on the images, the ImageJ code '...' should be run in ImageJ.
 - (1) Start ImageJ and open and run the IJ code 'Process_DIC_Tobacco_3.ijm'
     - When you start the code execution a GUI will appear that will ask for the directory/folder where all the image files (in .tif format) are stored,           select the correct folder.
     - The above process initiated by running '**Process_DIC_Tobacco_3.ijm**' creates within the parent folder multiple sub-folders, one sub-folder for each           image (a sub-folders name is the same as its corresponding image) in which the deep learning based image segmentation results are stored.